Block Admittance

 All SUU Elementary Education students desiring to be recommended for licensure must take the Utah Foundations for Reading assessment.
 Information about the test can be found at https://www.ut.nesinc.com/ .
 Please take the Utah Foundations for Reading Assessment after you have taken EDRG 3010.
 This course will provide you with the content to do well on the required assessment.
 The EDRG 2520 and 3010 Texts are other good prep for the assessment.

-When you have completed the assessment, please forward the email that you receive from “Utah Foundations of Reading” with your test score to Shirley Wilson at wilson@suu.edu
+When you have completed the assessment, please send the PDF of your scores to Shirley Wilson at wilson@suu.edu

 Additional Resources